jbadomics/shell-novice-msi/_episodes/02-filedir.md

 use the following series of commands to get there:

 ~~~
-$ cd Desktop
 $ cd data-shell
 $ cd data
 ~~~
 {: .bash}

-These commands will move us from our home directory onto our Desktop, then into the `data-shell` directory, then into the `data` directory.  `cd` doesn't print anything, but if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/data-shell/data`.
+These commands will move us from our home directory into the `data-shell` directory, then into the `data` directory.  `cd` doesn't print anything, but if we run `pwd` after it, we can see that we are now in `/home/bonddr/jbadalam/data-shell/data`.
-If we run `ls` without arguments now, it lists the contents of `/Users/nelle/Desktop/data-shell/data`, because that's where we now are:
+If we run `ls` without arguments now, it lists the contents of `/home/bonddr/jbadalam/data-shell/data`, because that's where we now are:

 ~~~